-Patients receiving treatment with vitamin K antagonists (VKAs) may be at increased risk of thromboembolic events due to underlying disease states.
-The potential benefits of reversing VKAs should be weighed against the potential risk of thromboembolic events.
-Monitor patients for signs and symptoms of thromboembolic events and consider resumption of anticoagulation carefully.
-Prothrombin complex concentrate (human) use is not recommended in patients with thromboembolic events within the last 3 months prior to use .
+Patients receiving treatment with vitamin K antagonists (VKAs) may be at increased risk of thromboembolic events (TE) due to underlying disease states.
+Both fatal and non-fatal arterial and venous thromboembolic complications have been reported.
+The potential benefits of reversing VKAs should be weighed against the potential risk of TE.
+Monitor patients receiving prothrombin complex concentrate (human) for signs and symptoms of TE.
+Resumption of anticoagulation should be carefully considered as soon as the risk of TE outweighs the risk of acute bleeding.
+Prothrombin complex concentrate (human) may not be suitable in patients with TE within the last 3 months prior to use .

 Commonly used brand name(s)

 Therapeutic Class: Hemostatic

 Prothrombin complex concentrate human injection is used to reverse the effects of anticoagulants or blood thinners (eg, warfarin, Coumadin®, Jantoven®) in adult patients with acute major bleeding.

 Prothrombin complex human contains coagulation factors II, VII, IX, and X, and proteins C and S. This medicine is used to stop bleeding by helping the blood to clot.

 This medicine is to be given only by or under the supervision of your doctor.

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For this medicine, the following should be considered:

 Tell your doctor if you have ever had any unusual or allergic reaction to this medicine or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.